Chart Color Schemes

 AreaSearch analysis of residential development drivers sees Dapto - Avondale recording a relatively average level of approval activity when compared to local markets analysed countrywide

 Dapto - Avondale recorded approximately 98 residential property approvals annually over the past five financial years, totalling 493 homes.
-As of FY26, 5 approvals have been recorded.
-The average number of new residents per year arriving for each new home over these five financial years (FY21 to FY25) is around 0.9.
-This indicates that new construction is meeting or exceeding demand, providing more options for buyers and enabling population growth that may surpass current expectations.
+As of FY26, 17 approvals have been recorded.
+The average number of new residents per year arriving per new home was 0.9 between FY21 and FY25.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and supporting population growth.

-The average value of new dwellings developed is $350,000, which is below regional norms, reflecting more affordable housing options.
-In FY26, $34.9 million in commercial development approvals have been recorded, showing high levels of local commercial activity.
-Compared to the Rest of NSW, Dapto - Avondale records about 64% of building activity per person and ranks among the 36th percentile nationally when measured against other areas assessed.
-This results in relatively constrained buyer choice, supporting interest in existing homes.
-The new development consists of approximately 31.0% standalone homes and 69.0% townhouses or apartments, marking a significant shift from current housing patterns (currently 85.0% houses).
+The average value of new dwellings was $244,000, reflecting more affordable housing options compared to regional norms.
+In FY26, $34.9 million in commercial development approvals were recorded, indicating high levels of local commercial activity.
+Compared to the Rest of NSW and national averages, Dapto - Avondale records relatively constrained buyer choice due to its lower building activity per person.
+New development consists of 31.0% standalone homes and 69.0% townhouses or apartments, marking a significant shift from existing housing patterns which are currently 85.0% houses.
+The estimated population density is 457 people per dwelling approval, reflecting its quiet development environment.

 Frequently Asked Questions - Development